JulioJu/medicalCentre/README.md

     ```
 * Check if we could add validator for question-dropdown.ts
 * Add success message for deletion, add, edit…

-## Ask to teacher
-* in dynamic-form.component.html, and abstract.dynamic-form.ts, is it good
-    to inject message error thanks:
-    ```
-    const docErrorForm = document.getElementById('errorForm');
-    if (docErrorForm) {
-        docErrorForm.appendChild(
-            document.createTextNode(
-                'ERROR: ' + err.error.error_message
-            )
-        );
-        docErrorForm.style.display = 'block';
-    }
-    ```
     Maybe we could also use an Angular service, like in JHipster
         or
     http://jasonwatmore.com/post/2017/06/25/angular&#45;2&#45;4&#45;alert&#45;toaster&#45;notifications
     Probably it's better if we have different sorts of messages.
-But me
-    I've actually only two sorts of messages in two different pages:
-    success and error (futur TODO).

-# Notes for developpers
+# Notes for developers

 * BIG WARNING:https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input
     * « The pattern is not surrounded by forward slashes. »